Quicklist: Sewing Machines

 - With so many options, new users can easily get confused

-- These machines have the shortest lifespan of all sewing machines because of ever-evolving technological advancements
+- The machines have the shortest lifespan of all sewing machines because of ever-evolving technological advancements

-- Computerized sewing machines are very expensive and can cost you more than $500
+- Computerized sewing machines are expensive and can cost more than $500

 Apart from the above-mentioned sewing machines, there are several other machines that come with versatile features.

 These machines make fine embroidery and are often fully computerized.
-These sewing machines are very quick and are valued because of their time-saving abilities, although hand-embroidered work is more favored.
+They are very quick and are valued because of their time-saving abilities.

 Embroidery sewing machines come in three types: ones with limited options, ones that give you leeway to make your own embroidery, and ones that allow you to download new designs.

-Also known as “Sergers,” these machines are designed to create overlocked stitches on hems and seams to create tight and neat edges.
+Also known as “sergers,” these extremely fast machines are designed to create overlocked stitches on hems and seams to create tight and neat edges.
 These machines also have a cutter, which cuts the edge while creating a seam.
-Overlock sewing machines are extremely fast.

-Before the modern multipurpose sewing machines were invented, people used other machines to create buttonholes.
-They were known as buttonhole sewing machines.
-However, the newer sewing machines have come up with various options for making buttonholes and the use of a dedicated buttonhole machine has largely been eradicated.
+Before the modern multi-purpose sewing machines were invented, people used other machines to create buttonholes.
+However, the newer sewing machines have come up with various options for making buttonholes and the use of a dedicated machine has largely been eradicated.

-A machine that lets workers use two bobbins and two needles are called double needle or twin needle sewing machines.
-These machines sew in a parallel line of lock stitch and are used to make decorative stitching.
+Machines that use two bobbins and two needles are called double-needle or twin-needle sewing machines.
+The machines sew in a parallel line of lock stitch and are used to make decorative stitching.

-Regardless of what sewing machine you buy, make sure it offers you ergonomic comfort, ease in sewing, and is time-effective.
+Regardless of what sewing machine you purchase, make sure it offers you ergonomic comfort, ease in sewing, and is time-effective.

 Above is a portable battery-powered mini-sewing machine with excellent reviews.
 If you travel and frequently need to sew something, this is a terrific little unit to get.

-If you also quilt, you might want a machine that both sews and quilts instead of getting two machines.
+If you also quilt, you might want a machine that both sews and quilts.

 Industrial Sewing Machines

 Industrial sewing machines have the capacity to be used on the toughest of fabrics without experiencing wear and tear.
-As such, they are more powerful, tough, and durable.
-Moreover, major components like connecting rods, gears, housing, and body are all made of a strong material like aluminum and iron.
+Powerful, tough and durable, major components like connecting rods, gears, housing, and body are all made of a strong material like aluminum and iron.